plume-oss/plume/README.md

 Versions < 0.6.3 of Plume were Kotlin based but versions from 1.0.0 onwards have been moved to a Scala implementation for better interfacing with the [CPG schema library](https://github.com/ShiftLeftSecurity/codepropertygraph).

+If your project depends on Plume I am happy to still provide maintenance and support but I recommend any new research to begin on Joern where I also spend time providing help and support.

 ## Quickstart

 One can run Plume from the `plume` binary which will use `OverflowDB` as the graph database backend if no config is